-State agencies must establish and maintain a program for conducting periodic risk analyses to ensure appropriate, cost effective safeguards are incorporated into new and existing systems.
+SMAs must establish and maintain a program for conducting periodic risk analyses to ensure appropriate and cost-effective safeguards are incorporated into new and existing systems.
 State agencies must perform risk analyses whenever significant system changes occur.
-On a biennial basis, State agencies shall review the ADP system security of installations involved in the administration of HHS programs.
+SMAs shall review ADP system security installations involved in the administration of HHS programs on a biennial basis.
 At a minimum, the reviews shall include an evaluation of physical and data security operating procedures, and personnel practices.

-At a minimum, the reviews shall include an evaluation of physical and data security operating procedures, and personnel practices.
-The State agency shall maintain reports on its biennial ADP system security reviews, together with pertinent supporting documentation, for HHS on-site reviews (45 CFR section 95.621).
+The SMA shall maintain reports on its biennial ADP system security reviews, together with pertinent supporting documentation, for HHS on-site reviews (45 CFR section 95.621).